Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Uncertainty Modeling in COVID-19 Vaccine Supply Chain Models

 In stochastic optimization, handling chance-constrained (CC) problems can be challenging.
-However, in the context of vaccine literature, the normality assumption of random parameters simplifies the problem and is commonly practiced.
-For example, \citet{azadi2020optimization} use chance constraint to ensure that supplied amount of pediatric vaccine at every VC in every time period ($x^{dv}_{j k p t}$), meets the random demand ($\Tilde{d}_{k p t}$) at least $1 - \alpha$ percent of time (i.e. $\mathbb{P} \bigg( \sum_{j} x^{dv}_{j k p t} \geq \Tilde{d}_{k p t} \bigg) \geq 1 - \alpha, \forall k, p, t$).
-Similarly, \citet{rahman2023optimising} impose chance constraints for total cost and make-span of the vaccination program to remain within their random budget with a probability of $1-\alpha$ at least.
-If normality assumption remains in place, such presence of random parameter only in the right hand side (not as the coefficient of variables) is very easy to deal with since resultant deterministic equivalent of CC is linear.
-Other than \citet{azadi2020optimization}, \citet{goodarzian2022designing} also leverages this technique to impose chance constraints for every vehicle responsible to distribute vaccine between each of the possible players: manufacturer plant (main and local plant) to DC (also warehouse), warehouse to VC (hospital, pharmacy), etc. according to the respective uncertain demand.
-If $\Tilde{d}_{ t h}$ is the random demand at time $t$ to be transported by using vehicle $h$, linear reformulation of $\mathbb{P} \big(\sum_{j, k, p} x^{dv}_{j k p t h} \geq \Tilde{d}_{t h}\big) \, \forall t, h$ is:
+However, in the context of the vaccine literature, the normality assumption of random parameters simplifies the problem and is commonly used.
+For example, \citet{azadi2020optimization} use chance constraints to ensure that supplied amounts of pediatric vaccine at every vaccination center (VC) in every time period ($x^{dv}_{j k p t}$), meet the random demand ($\Tilde{d}_{k p t}$) at least $1 - \alpha$ percent of time (i.e., $\mathbb{P} \bigg( \sum_{j} x^{dv}_{j k p t} \geq \Tilde{d}_{k p t} \bigg) \geq 1 - \alpha, \forall k, p, t$).
+Similarly, \citet{rahman2023optimising} impose chance constraints for total cost and make span of the vaccination program to remain within their random budget with at least a probability of $1-\alpha$.
+If normality assumption remains in place, such presence of a random parameter only in the right hand side of the expression (not as a coefficient of variables) is very easy to deal with since resultant deterministic equivalent of CC is linear.
+Other than \citet{azadi2020optimization}, \citet{goodarzian2022designing} also leverage this technique to impose chance constraints for every vehicle responsible to distribute vaccine between each of the possible supply chain players: manufacturer (main and local plant) to distribution center (DC), or warehouse, warehouse to vaccination center (VC) (hospital, pharmacy), according to the respective uncertain demands.
+If $\Tilde{d}_{ t h}$ is the random demand at time $t$ to be transported by vehicle $h$, a linear reformulation of ${\mathbb{P} \big(\sum_{j, k, p} x^{dv}_{j k p t h} \geq \Tilde{d}_{t h}\big) \; \forall t, h}$ is